Fellowships Exclusively for Columbia Law Graduates

 Global Public Service Fellowship (2021)

-This 12-month fellowship, available to graduating J.D. and LL.M. students and to alumni who completed their degree within the past two years, supports work with a public service organization, intergovernmental agency, national supreme court, or international court sponsor abroad.
+This 12-month fellowship, available to graduating J.D. and LL.M. students and to alumni who completed their degree within the past two years, supports work with a public service organization, intergovernmental agency, national supreme court, or international court host abroad.
 Preference is given to organizations based in the Pan-Asia region who are engaged in issues of international law and global consequence.
 The deadline is April 5, 2021.

 2021 Global Public Service Fellowship Application

 Herbert and Nell Singer Social Justice Fellowship (2021)

 This fellowship honors Class of 1928 graduate Herbert Singer and his commitment to supporting meaningful learning experiences in public interest law.
 This fellowship will help launch the social justice career of a J.D.
 Columbia Law graduate who demonstrates substantial commitment, ability and preparation for making a difference as a public interest lawyer by providing a stipend to be a staff attorney or do your own project at a nonprofit organization in the United States.
 The fellow must begin work within five months of graduation or of completion of a clerkship.
 The deadline is November 2, 2020.

 Kirkland & Ellis New York City Public Service Fellowship (2021)